 To ensure diverse perspectives were heard, a Community Advisory Committee (CAC) was established for this project.
 The CAC was not a decision-making body.
 Rather, it was responsible for reviewing content and providing feedback and perspectives.
 The CAC comprised representatives from local groups, organizations and businesspeople who interact with a wide range of Lloydminster's population.
 They were people who could speak on behalf of their industry, their organization and/or the people they serve, and who could provide a wide range of perspectives.
-The Canada who could provide a wide range of perspectives.
+The CAC included representation from the following segments of the community: